Patisserie-Conseil London · The Story

 From my island, the journey continued to France, where craft is not admired.
 It is demanded.

+Years were devoted to mastering the classical foundations of pastry, bread and chocolate.
 Training passed through the ateliers of Lenôtre, Pierre Hermé Paris, and Stéphane Klein.
 At the Institut National de la Boulangerie Pâtisserie in Rouen, I earned the Brevet de Maîtrise and the Brevet de Maîtrise Supérieure en Pâtisserie, among the highest distinctions in the French artisan tradition.

+Chocolate was deepened further through the Chocolate Academy under Philippe Bertrand, Meilleur Ouvrier de France.
 Technique became more than a skill.
 It became a language.

 Transmission